archont58/python-practice/README.md

 `other/roman_to_integer.py` - Convert roman numbers to integers.

+`other/strStr.py` - Return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

+_Example 1: Input: haystack = "hello", needle = "ll" Output: 2_

+_Example 2: Input: haystack = "aaaaa", needle = "bba" Output: -1_

 `other/sumstr.py` - Summing the digits of a number.

 `other/two_min.py` - Output two minimum list values.